marcelo-cm/openhome-os/docs/(features)/item-catalog.md

   - Similar to My Catalog
   - Items show "Request to Borrow" button
   - Respect privacy settings
+  - Can filter by location to see what's at specific places

 #### 9. Public Catalog View (via link)